Clinton-Davis/focus_fitness/README.md

 #### Product Details

 The Details page is a center block design, with breadcrumbs navigation in the top left.
-The center is divided in half, the left hand side a picture of the product and on the right is the information:
+The center is divided in half, the left hand side has picture of the product, and on the right is the information:

 - Name of the product
 - Category and Rating